cfpb/design-manual/ui-toolkit/featured-content-module.md

 </div>

 <div class="content-33 content-first">
-* Headline is H2, appears 30px below tag and is 1–2 lines
+* Headline is H2, appears 30px below category and is 1–2 lines
 * Body copy is 16px, appears 30px underneath headline, is 2 to 4 lines
 * A CTA may be used and appears 30px underneath body copy.
 If a link, standard link styles apply.
 If a button, standard primary button styles apply.
 </div>

 <div class="content-33 content-first">
-* Tag is an 18px black minicon and H4 text, appears 30px from top
+* Category is an 18px black minicon and H4 text, appears 30px from top
-* The following five tag categories can be used.
-If the content does not fit within one of the five tag categories, you may use this icon and prefix:
+* The following five category categories can be used.
+If the content does not fit within one of the five category categories, you may use this icon and prefix:
 * <h4 class="cf-icon cf-icon-favorite"> Featured </h4>
 </div>